 Continuing On After Creating a Document

-Add a “Next” button to the bottom of the document node, and have the end-user continue on to another node after viewing the generated document.
+Add a “Next” button to the top Document Type section of the document node, and have the end-user continue on to another node after viewing the generated document.
 Just configure your document node as you see here:

 Making PDF or HTML Versions Available